shiyuki/hello-world/About_Me_Homework.md

----
-title: "Read Me"
-author: "Shiyuki"
+# Read Me
+Shiyuki
-date: "Tuesday, November 18, 2014"
+Tuesday, November 18, 2014
-output:
- html_document:
-  keep_md: true
----

 Hello, thank you for reading!
 ---